fereshteh-fathi/pretest/README.md

 # pretest
-# This is the firsst try
+# This is the first try
 It is a markedown File